 Recent News from the Institute for Historical Justice and Reconciliation

-History in Perspective: The work of the IHJR will be presented at the 2016 International Conference of History Education for Peace in East Asia and Europe, to be convened from 6th to 9th of July in The Netherlands.
-The four-day conference is organized by EuroClio, the IHJR’s new institutional home, and will convene scholars and educators from around the world.
+History in Perspective: The work of the IHJR was presented at the 2016 International Conference of History Education for Peace in East Asia and Europe, convened from 6th to 9th of July in The Netherlands.
+The four-day conference was organized by EuroClio, the IHJR’s new institutional home, and convenes scholars and educators from around the world.

 Ethics & Legacy: The IHJR is currently conducting a survey of responses by university administrations to legacies of historic injustices, benefaction from slave-owners, or other activities considered unacceptable by today’s ethical standards.
 The results of the survey will be presented at Oxford in October 2016.